What is Classified Plant?

 Under the Mine Safety and Inspection Regulations (MSIR 1995) Classified Plant is defined as any boiler, crane, hoist, lift or pressure vessel.

-Of the above list, the Western Australian Mines Safety and Inspection Regulations state that you must register with the Department of Mining and Petroleum Resources Safety all registrable Classified Plant, which are:
+Western Australian Mines Safety and Inspection Regulations state that you must register with the Department of Mines, Industry Regulation and Safety all Classified Plant.

 - Gas cylinders to AS 2030 (Gas Cylinder Code)

 - Cranes – powered tower; gantry cranes greater than 5t; bridge cranes greater than 10t; all cranes used for handling molten metal or Dangerous Goods; Mobile Cranes greater than 10t

 - Lifts including building maintenance units

 - Powered vehicle hoists